mustafatawab/typescript/README.md

-# typescript
+# TypeScript :

-Typescript is new version of JavaScript with some extra features.
+Typescript is new version of JavaScript with some extra feature The main problem in javascript is typing.
+Ther is no type checking in JS and this is resolved by typescript As the name mentioned, it has types defined (implicit and explicit).